jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 Policy-based routing of user workloads maintains service availability in the face of significant changes to underlying infrastructure.
 SDHPC simplified data migration for a major storage upgrade and will support future improvements to the HPC service in RCS.
 Using cloud-native development paradigms and CICD pipelines for SDHPC operations also improves service reliability by simplifying feature testing and reducing the length of development cycles.
-Providing stable interfaces that support controlled introduction of platform features and infrastructure operations is the goal of cloud-native platforms.
+Providing stable interfaces that support controlled introduction of platform features and infrastructure improvements is the goal of cloud-native platforms.
 Nonetheless, work remains to minimize impacts on data transfer performance when routing SSH connections.

 We are expanding our use of the image factory model to simplify introduction of new HPC services and reduce maintenance overhead.
-Creating consistent CICD workflows for development and production.
+Creating consistent CICD workflows for development and production increases feature contribution opportunities.
 IaC demands programmatic control over infrastructure.
 Automated construction of systems improves their reliability.
 Moving service construction to a cloud-native model ensures IaC tested during development remains valid for production.